Global Change Fellowships

 Emma Bueren

-Emma is researching interactions between pathogens and the honey bee microbiome through the lens of disease ecology.
+Emma researched interactions between pathogens and the honey bee microbiome through the lens of disease ecology.
 This field explores how factors ranging from climate to host immunity impact the spread and severity of infectious diseases.
-As an IGC Fellow Emma hopes to broaden her understanding of the ecological changes caused by human activity, and in particular, how those changes can contribute to infectious disease outbreaks.
-She is also looking forward to continuing to build her science communication skills, and learning more about how science can inform policy.
+As an IGC Fellow Emma broadened her understanding of the ecological changes caused by human activity, and in particular, how those changes can contribute to infectious disease outbreaks.
+She also built her science communication skills, and learned more about how science can inform policy.

 Advised by Dr. Lisa Belden